 }

-• Alizadeh, Milad, Javier Fernández-Marqués, Nicholas D Lane, and Yarin Gal.
-“An Empirical Study of Binary Neural Networks’ Optimisation.”
-International Conference on Learning Representations, 2019."
+• Milad Alizadeh, Javier Fernández-Marqués, Nicholas D Lane, and Yarin Gal.
+"An Empirical study of Binary Neural Networks' Optimisation."
+In International Conference on Learning Representations, 2019.

 @article{alizadeh2018empirical,